edofi123/FindSimilar/doublePicture/README.md

 Give FindSimilar a path to picture directory,
 Choose how accurate you want it to be,
-After few calculations it will notify you about similar images and will delete those if you want to!
+After few calculations, it will notify you about similar images and will delete those if you want to!
 A very easy way to arrange your images!

 Hope you will like it :)